How SASSA is Promoting Sustainable Development Goals

 Many children skip their education due to poverty.
 At the same time, education is important for sustainable development.
 So, SASSA provides loans or bursaries to the students to get quality education and learn skills.

-40% of people facing water scarcity globally.
+40% of people face water scarcity globally.
 The goal is to ensure that all the people in 2030 get clean and sterilized water.
-For this reason, they made proper plans to invest in appropriate sanitization facilities and promote hygiene.Â
+For Around 40% of people worldwide face water scarcity today.
+The goal is to provide clean and safe water to everyone by 2030.
+Plans are made to invest in proper sanitation systems and improve hygiene.
+These efforts support global health and environmental sustainability goals.

 7. Affordable and Clean Energy (SDG 7):